 Apple cider vinegar

-Apple cider vinegar, made from fermented apple juice is a good choice for many pickles.
+Apple cider vinegar made from fermented apple juice is a good choice for many pickles.
 It has a mellow, fruity flavor that blends well with spices.
-However, it will darken most vegetables and fruits.
+But it will darken most vegetables and fruits.
 Cider vinegar may be substituted for white vinegar of the same acidity.

-Don't use other vinegars unless you're sure of acid content
+Don't use other kinds of vinegar unless you're sure of the acid content

-The three vinegars listed above contain 5 percent acetic acid.
+The three vinegars listed above contain 5 percent acetic acid and are found in the food sections of grocery stores.
 Occasionally you will find 3 and 4 percent acetic acid vinegars.
-These are salad vinegars and are not strong enough to make good quality or safe pickles for home canning.
+These might be called salad vinegar and are not strong enough to make good quality or safe pickles for home canning.

-- Don't use wine vinegars or other flavored vinegars unless you are sure of their acetic acid content (should be 5 percent).
+- Don't use vinegar for home canning unless you are sure of its acetic acid content.
+It should be 5%.

 - Don't use homemade vinegar when you make pickles because the acetic acid content is unknown and variable.